tgeek77/tor-fied-SMF/README.md

   <dd>apache is my own image that is build by the attached dockerfile.</dd>
 </dl>

-Dockerfile uses ubuntu:latest and installs a list of packages including apache2, php, and some standard dependancies.
+Dockerfile uses ubuntu:14.04 and installs a list of packages including apache2, php, and some standard dependancies.
 The list of packages can be changed or added to as needed for your own personal needs.

 #### Variables

 Volumes: In the tor section, docker-compose will create a ~/.keys directory with the hostname and private key.
-In the apache section, it create ~/www which links to /var/www/html in the apache container.
-By default you will not be able to write to this directory.
-Use chmod to change permissions to something that you can use.
-You can change this local directory to whatever you want.

 Passwords: **Change all passwords to something other than the default passwords!** I included a basic starter database in the configuration to ease in setting up something like wordpress or whatever.